Darkeyes712/Pytube/README.md

 Here is how to build the application using pyinstaller:
   1. Open a terminal windows and type the command:

     ```
     pip install pyinstaller
     ```

   2. Open a powershell window (SHIT + Righ Mouse Button) in the directory where the project is located and type the command:

     ```
     python -m pack_script
     ```

+Once the installation process is completed, a Desktop icon of the software will be generated.

+Documentation links:
 * _For more information on Python, please refer to the [Documentation](https://www.python.org/)

 * _For more information on Pyinstaller, please refer to the [Documentation](https://pyinstaller.org/en/stable/)